Louisiana Tech vs. Rice NCAA Football Odds, Plays and Insights | November 27, 2021

 Louisiana Tech Stats and Trends

-- Louisiana Tech is 2-2 against the spread and 2-2 overall this season when the team scores more than 36.6 points.
+- When Louisiana Tech scores more than 36.6 points, it is 2-2 against the spread and 2-2 overall.

-- In games that Louisiana Tech churns out more than 437.4 yards, the team is 3-1 against the spread and 2-2 overall.
+- Louisiana Tech is 3-1 against the spread and 2-2 overall when the team totals more than 437.4 yards.

-- The Bulldogs have turned the ball over four more times (20 total) than the Owls have forced a turnover (16) this season.

 - Find the latest spread and moneyline odds for Louisiana Tech at SISportsbook.